 It's raising particular concern in China which has half the world's pigs.

 Reality Check looks at the measures being taken to contain the disease.

-The virus can be spread by direct contact with infected pigs and wild boars, through infected animal feed and on clothing and farm equipment.
+The virus, which originally spread from Africa to Europe, can be passed on by direct contact with infected pigs and wild boars, through infected animal feed and on clothing and farm equipment.